Hi, I’m Cherry

 I would really love a home with someone who will give me lots of love, attention and play time!!!!
 I really love my humans and spending time with you on walks, playing or having cuddles (although I might tackle you and beat you up to get one!)

 As my carers don’t know much about my history it is hard to know how I will be in my new home but I think to start I would like someone around most of the day.
-Recently I have become quite clingy to my primary carers, probably because they were the first people I learnt to trust, but I am finding it hard somedays to be with other people if I know my carers are about so my carer thinks I might struggle at times I’d be left in the home more than they originally thought.
+Recently I have become quite clingy to my primary carers, probably because they were the first people I learnt to trust.
+I am finding it hard somedays to be with other people if I know my carers are about so my carer thinks I might struggle at times I’d be left in the home more than they originally thought.
 Once I have settled into the home, and training is put in place preapring me, I think I could be ok being left 1-3 hours on my own if I have been exercised and have something to play with (I do like to chew and chomp, so lots of dog safe toys are a must!!)

 My carers will tell you I absolutley love being the centre of attention so I would need to be the only pet in the home or else I could get a bit jealous and grumpily push the other animals out.
 Luckily I do seem to like most dogs through the fences/ on lead although none of the dogs here at the Sanctuary like me very much so I have only been out with one of the staff members dog.
 I had zero manners at introducing myself to him and jumped straight at him, luckily he’s very chilled and paid me no notice!
-My carer kept me on a long lead as she said I was bullying him too much at times but I was just trying to get him to play with me…. honest….. ok I may have got a bit silly and tried to grab his ears a couple of times as I was super excited.
+My carer kept me on a long lead as she said I was bullying him too much at times (typical bulldog!) but I was just trying to get him to play with me…. honest….. ok I may have got a bit silly and tried to grab his ears a couple of times as I was super excited.
 Thankfully he really was very tolerant of me and just igorned my silly behaviour but another dog definetly would have snapped at my pushy nature!

 I absolutley LOVE my paddling pool!!
 I splash and roll around so much my carer jokes she should have called me Hippo instead!!
 Being a bulldog with a flat face I can struggle in the heat so my supervised time in my paddling pool helps keep me cool and prevent heatstroke!
 (Although I wont go anywhere near it if the hose is still on, that water snake is scary!!)